pmartinsn/WebPage-Bootstrap/README.md

 # Sample Web Page.
 Project developed using Bootsptrap framework.

+# Copyright
+## © Pamela M Nunes, 2020.
+Unauthorized use and/or duplication of this material without express and written permission from Pamela M Nunes, LLC is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Pamela M Nunes with appropriate and specific direction to the original content.
 ## All images used were taken by me and have image rights.

 ## Built with